ApisTox: a new benchmark dataset for the classification of small molecules toxicity on honey bees: Background Summary

-Our dataset encompasses a wide range of data types, including but not limited to, toxicity levels of various pesticides, herbicides, insecticides and other chemicals, with respect of their time of registration and references to external chemical databases and source publications.
-The data have been carefully filtered to ensure accuracy, relevance, and consistency, addressing a critical need for high-quality, standardized data in bee research.
+To address some of these gaps, we have developed a comprehensive dataset that combines carefully filtered and manually curated data from the above-mentioned resources and augment it with additional relevant information.
+By consolidating and curating data from multiple sources, our dataset allows for an assessment of a broader chemical space and provides a more consistent basis for further analysis.
+ApisTox encompasses a range of information types, including toxicity levels of four classes of agents: herbicides, fungicides, insecticides and other agrochemicals.
+All chemical records are additionally augmented with their date of first occurrence in the literature and references to the source chemical database.
+The data has been rigorously filtered and curated, to ensure accuracy and consistency, addressing a critical need for high-quality, standardized data in bee research.

-ApisTox is also one of the very few datasets outside medicinal chemistry that can be used for benchmarking molecular property prediction methods for graph classification.
-Predictive models utilizing molecular graphs are almost exclusively evaluated using data from de novo drug design, whereas agrochemical compounds possess quite different structural characteristics.
-Our dataset is also large enough for training and testing more data-demanding models, being larger than e.g. 17 datasets from Therapeutics Data Commons (TDC) benchmark \cite{TDC}.
-ApisTox can serve as a part of challenging benchmarks for novel classification algorithms on molecular graphs, including out-of-distribution testing of models designed using medicinal chemistry data.
+ApisTox is also one of the very few datasets outside medicinal chemistry that can be used for benchmarking molecular property prediction methods.
+Currently, machine learning (ML) models are almost exclusively evaluated using data derived from the medicinal fields, whereas agrochemical compounds possess quite different structural and physicochemical characteristics.
+Our dataset is large enough for training and testing more data-demanding models, being larger than e.g. 17 datasets from Therapeutics Data Commons (TDC) benchmark \cite{TDC}.
+We also provide explicit train-test splits, including maximum diversity (MaxMin) split and a novel approximation of time split using PubChem literature data.
+This ensures realistic, challenging evaluation and fair comparison of algorithms.
+Therefore, ApisTox can serve as a part of benchmarks for novel classification algorithms, including out-of-distribution testing of models designed using medicinal chemistry data.